uktrade/stream-zip/docs/recipes.md

 # Recipes

-stream-zip takes as input one or more member files in a particular structure, and outputs a single ZIP file as an interable that yields bytes.
-Input recipes convert other types of inputs to the structure that stream-zip expects.
-Output recipes converts the output of stream-zip to a structure that other code expects.
+stream-zip takes as input one or more member files as an iterable of tuples, and outputs a single ZIP file as an interable that yields bytes. stream-zip does not ship with code to convert between these and other common structures.
+However, this page contains recipes that you can take and modify for your case.

 ## Input recipes